 Aquafaba is the brine from a can of beans.
-That's right, when you crack open a can of garbanzo beans and dump off the liquid, that's your egg substitute right there!
+Yes, when you crack open a can of garbanzo beans and dump off the liquid, that's your egg substitute right there!
 I know it's a little weird but the brine from beans has starch, some protein, and liquid that is similar to an egg so it works well for baked goods.

 If you use aquafaba in this recipe, you only need 3 tablespoons.
 A can of beans usually has about 12 tablespoons (about ¾ cup) so you'll have extra.
 If you get in the habit of using aquafaba, you can freeze the extra liquid for later.
 I pour it into an ice cube tray and, when it's frozen, I transfer the cubes to a freezer bag to use in future baking.
 It's pretty slick!

 Aquafaba is usually from garbanzo beans but I have also used great northern and pinto beans and both work fine.
-You can even use the brine from kidney beans but the color will show up in your finished product.

 Aquafaba vs powdered egg replacers